donjar/quizard/api/README.md

 Before committing your changes, it is recommended to run:
 ```
-sh scripts/black.sh
+black .
 ```

-which will format the code styles all the `*.py` files in this repo using `python-black`.
+which will format the code styles all Python files

 ## Rules